cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase with the deadline field and its handling.
-You can get there by following the [previous steps](./game-deadline.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-deadline).
+* You have the checkers blockchain codebase with the deadline field and its handling.
+If not, follow the [previous steps](./game-deadline.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-deadline).

 </HighlightBox>

 To be able to terminate games you need to identify games that have already been terminated.
-A good field to add is one for the **winner**.
+A good field to add is for the **winner**.
 It needs to contain:

-* The rightful winner of a game that reaches completion.
+* The winner of a game that reaches completion.
-* Or, the winner by forfeit, when a game is expired.
+* Or the winner _by forfeit_ when a game is expired.
 * Or a neutral value when the game is active.

-In this exercise, a draw is not handled and it would require yet another value to save in _winner_.
+In this exercise, a draw is not handled as it would require yet another value to save in _winner_.

 ## New information